 3) Red Breaks and Cosmic Ashtray hike:

-Length: 10-11 miles loop.
+Length of hike: 10-11 miles loop.

 4) Zebra Slot Canyon:

-Length: 5+ miles.
+Length of hike: 5+ miles.

 Difficulty: Moderate (and dirty).